How We’ve Been Entertaining our Two Year Old While Stuck at Home

 14. Cooking the Cat

 The play kitchen is another toy that continues to see some – albeit limited – use during lockdown.
 It is used to make “dinner” for mummy, and also to stuff Miaow Miaow the toy cat into the microwave.
 Yes.
+(Please note: do NOT attempt this game with an ACTUAL CAT.)

 15. Sidewalk Chalk